jamorton/blix/README.md

 blix is a cross-platform 2d game engine for iOS and Android, built in C++.

 Its API is built around a port of Flash's AS3 API, including an implementation of its display list and event system.
-Note, however, that the flash API is only ported where it makes sense; C++/mobile is an entirely different platform from flash/web, common sense and simplicity are preferred to an exact port.

 ## What does it look like?